 As a representative of management, Rosalind finds herself in a pickle.
 She needs to back the official line, even though she’s haunted by doubts.

 It doesn’t seem right to her to frame the institutional culture as resistant to change.
-Not when MIT has a century long track-record of being at the centre of game changing innovation.
+Not when MIT has a century long track-record of being at the centre of game-changing innovation.

-One of the most important institutional learnings that MIT took from the Reengineering campaign, had to do with how administrative staff was viewed.
+One of the most important learnings that MIT took from the Reengineering campaign, had to do with how administrative staff was viewed.
 Going into the process, the assumption had been that they represented a fundamentally unproductive overhead, one that didn’t really add value and that should therefor be streamlined away with software.

 Reengineering proved that assumption to be wrong.
 In terms of head-count, it had turned out to be a zero-sum game.
 Some clerical staff had indeed been fired, but their desks soon had to be manned by IT professionals instead.